OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board/README.md

 If something goes wrong and you want to upload the firmware again (or if you have tested out the configuration tool and made a mistake) you can enter BootSel mode via either of the methods above and drag over the included `flash_nuke.uf2` file.
 This file will take a moment to write to the Pico, once completed you will see the device disconnect and then re-connect as an external device.
 After it has shown up again you can copy the same `GP2040-RaspberryPiPico_v0.4.3.uf2` firmware over to it again.

+## Sales recommendations

+Through the licencing you are free to make and sell these boards in group buys or even commercial applications.

+The intended purpose of this board, as well as the overall GP2040-CE project is to get low cost boards into the hands of as many people as possible to everyone can enjoy the project.

+As such, we have a recommend MSRP of $20 USD for the RP2040 Advanced Breakout Board or $30 USD with free shipping within the USA or Canada.

+You are free to set your own price as you see fit.

 ## Donations

 Every part of this project is open source, from the GP2040-CE firmware to the original Pico Fighting Board design and also this RP2040 Advanced Breakout Board design.